-Locating your office in the relevant business centre/hub can provide:
+Locating your office in the relevant business center/hub can provide:

 - Coaching, guidance and networking opportunities, creating trust and synergy

-- Ideas, knowledge, research and development opportunities, generating new partnerships
+- Ideas, knowledge, research, and development opportunities, and generating new partnerships

-- Free support to grow on the international stage, utilising joint potential
+- Free support to grow on the international stage, utilizing joint potential

 Hubs on Malta feature:

-- Sliema – a commercial centre of international brands and companies that enjoy the community feel
+- Sliema - a commercial center of international brands and companies that enjoy the community feel

 - IT ‘village’ Smart City - a self-sustainable township combining a successful business ethic and chic 21st-century lifestyle.
 It has an estimated 4,500 businesses in its global community

-All offer a variety of office spaces for rent, to fit any budget and with an assortment of top facilities to suit everyone from start-ups to very established global organisations.
+All offer a variety of office spaces for rent, to fit any budget with an assortment of top facilities to suit everyone from start-ups to very established global organizations.

 Finding a Manufacturer in Malta

-Maltese manufacturing industry contributes significantly to the country’s GDP.
+Maltese manufacturing industry contributes significantly to the country's GDP.
 Malta has no natural resources or heavy industry, so depends entirely on imports of basic and industrial products as well as consumer goods.
-Malta specialises in the manufacture of medium and high-tech products, semi-customised small batch products, clothing, accessories, cosmetics and food.
+Malta specializes in the manufacture of medium and high-tech products, semi-customized small batch products, clothing, accessories, cosmetics, and food.

 Companies may need to partner manufacturers in Malta.
 Developing ideas into products is pointless if they cannot be produced.
 This presents additional problems when expanding into a foreign country but fortunately English is widely spoken in Malta, especially in business.
 Companies should consider these points when looking for a manufacturer.